Chantal Mudahogora thought she had buried her father 20 years ago.

 “It was very well-planned.
 It happened so quickly.”

-In her late-20s, Mudahogora worked for the Red Cross and had a two-year-old son.
+In her late-20s at the time, Mudahogora worked for the Red Cross and had a two-year-old son.
 As a Tutsi, she knew her family wasn’t safe from the violence.
 For four days, they barricaded themselves inside their home.
 Mudahogora asked a Hutu neighbour, an old friend from high school, for a place to hide.

 “She refused us.
 She said, ‘You go back in your house and just wait.’”